The Best Egypt Itinerary 7 days

 The complex was relocated in its entirety in 1968, on an artificial hill made from a domed structure, high above the Aswan High Dam reservoir.
 They moved the site block by block.
 The relocation of the temples was necessary to avoid their being submerged during the creation of Lake Nasser, the massive artificial water reservoir formed after the building of the Aswan High Dam on the Nile River.

-This is one of my favourite temples in Egypt and its just as much fun to get there as the temple is on its own island so you need to take a boat to the island.
+This is one of my favorite temples in Egypt and its just as much fun to get there as the temple is on its own island so you need to take a boat to the island.

 The temple is located on Agilkia Island in Lake Nasser.
 It costs $6 for the entrance fee and 120 Egyptian Pounds for the return boat ride.
 Do not pay more than that!